vendi-advertising/vendi-cache-2/README.md

  * Unit Tests!
 Unit Tests!
 Unit Tests!
 Unit Tests!

 ## Goals
- * Offload code to third-party libraries via composer
+ * Offload code to _well-tested_ third-party libraries via composer
  * Log as much as possible for debugging
  * Only disable caching if a PHP warning/error surfaces a message
  * Explicit MU support